AndyObtiva/glimmer/README.md

 Glimmer automatic table sorting supports `String`, `Integer`, and `Float` columns out of the box as well as any column data that is comparable.

-In cases where data is nil, it is automatically converted to `Float` with `to_f`, `Integer` with `to_i`, or `String` with `to_s` depending on the data-type.
+In cases where data is nil, depending on the data-type, it is automatically converted to `Float` with `to_f`, `Integer` with `to_i`, or `String` with `to_s`.

-Should you have a special data type that could not be compared automatically, Glimmer offers the following 3 alternative options for custom sorting:
+Should you have a special data type that could not be compared automatically, Glimmer offers the following 3 alternatives for custom sorting:
 - `sort_property`: this may be set to an alternative property to the one data-bound to the table column.
-For example, a table column called 'adult', which returns `true` or `false` may be sorted with `:dob` `sort_property` instead.
+For example, a table column called 'adult', which returns `true` or `false` may be sorted with `sort_property :dob` instead.
+This also support multi-property (aka multi-column) sorting (e.g. `sort_property :dob, :name`).
 - `sort_by(&block)`: this works just like Ruby `Enumerable` `sort_by`.
 The block receives the table column data as argument.
 - `sort(&comparator)`: this works just like Ruby `Enumerable` `sort`.
 The comparator block receives two objects from the table column data.

+You may also set `additional_sort_properties` on the parent `table` widget to have secondary sorting applied.
+For example, if you set `additional_sort_properties :name, :project_name`, then whenever you sort by `:name`, it additionally sorts by `:project_name` afterwards, and vice versa.
+This only works for columns that either have no custom sort set or have a `sort_property` with one property only (but no sort or sort_by block)

 Example: